taojang/my-nixpkgs/stups-cli/README.md

 ## Senza patch

-add following to build description of `stups-senza`
+add following to build description of `stups-senza` and `stups-berry`

 ```nix
       # typing is part of python35